kamil-rusniak/kamil-rusniak/README.md

 I'm a Front End Web Developer
 - Learning and improving everyday
-- Enjoy doing web design
+- Exploring and enjoying web design
 - Available for work (freelance or permanent)
 - Planning to study Computer Science at university